Trial of Myanmar’s ousted leader Aung San Suu Kyi begins | The New Daily

 — Phil Robertson (@Reaproy) June 14, 2021

-Phil Robertson, Deputy Asia Director, Human Rights Watch, said in a statement the charges Ms Suu Kyi faced “are bogus, and politically motivated” and “should be dropped, resulting in her immediate and unconditional release”.
+Human Rights Watch’s deputy Asia director Phil Robertson said the charges Ms Suu Kyi faced were “bogus, and politically motivated” and “should be dropped, resulting in her immediate and unconditional release”.

 The army says it took power by force because Ms Suu Kyi’s party won the election through fraud, an accusation rejected by the previous election commission and international monitors.